 This is an extension of posting on forums as various online platforms now use the simple but effective question-and-answer or Q&A format to attract users.
 Being active on Quora, Yahoo Answers, etc. is a great way to boost your online presence and direct users to your site.
 The more helpful and genuine the information you give out, the better your reputation as a helpful participant gets.
 This will only lead to more users making their way to your site and converting to customers/buyers.
 Just make sure that you track down the forums relevant to your domain or find Q&A threads that are thematically or topically beneficial to you.

-Image submissions are another important facet of off-page SEO as today, visual content is the most consumed and popular kind.
-Image submission is to do with submitting the images you use on your site (including infographics) on various image submission or sharing directories/sites.
+Image submissions are another important off-page SEO technique used today, visual content is the most consumed and popular kind.
+Image submission is to do with submitting the images you use on your site (including infographics) on various image submissions or sharing directories/sites.
 Selecting the best image file format, size, description, alt text, etc. also falls under this category.
 Photobucket, Flickr, imgur, etc. are examples of such sites.

 Certain sites like Scribd, SlideShare, etc. accept informative documents in specific formats (like PDF or docx) to help users who are looking for articles on specific subjects.
 Submitting interesting content on relevant, popular topics within your niche in the form of simple, well-formatted documents is a great way of attracting users.
 Branding your content, including a few keywords in it, submitting your content to multiple sites, etc. are other good off-page SEO practices you can observe here.

-An influencer, as the name suggests, is anyone with the ability to impact user behaviour or purchase decisions.
-They may have a large following on various social media channels like Facebook or Instagram, their blogs, online publications, etc. Celebrities, industry experts or thought leaders, bloggers and digital content creators, micro influencers (regular people who have gained a large fan following thanks to their knowledge on a specific topic) and others can be called influencers depending on their relationship with their followers.
+An influencer, as the name suggests, is anyone with the ability to impact user behavior or purchase decisions.
+They may have a large following on various social media channels like Facebook or Instagram, their blogs, online publications, etc. Celebrities, industry experts or thought leaders, bloggers and digital content creators, micro-influencers (regular people who have gained a large fan following thanks to their knowledge on a specific topic), and others can be called influencers depending on their relationship with their followers.
 Product placement in the content they create, recommendation, review or demo posts, etc. can have a prominent effect on the way your brand or your products and services are perceived.

 A well-maintained social media profile on various channels is a must for any upcoming business.
 Engaging with your customers as often as possible, keeping them in the know about future sales, new launches, etc., addressing their queries or grievances, asking for their feedback, sharing viral but relevant content created by you are all important social media marketing measures.
 Although social media links are usually of the no-follow variety, they are still important and can do your off-page SEO efforts a great deal of good.
 Make sure to include social media sharing buttons on your site/blog too.